Knicks vs. Heat Predictions & Picks - Eastern Conference Semifinals Game 2

 Knicks vs. Heat Prediction & Picks: Line, Spread, Over/Under - Eastern Conference Semifinals Game 2

-The New York Knicks are 6-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Miami Heat at Madison Square Garden on Tuesday, starting at 7:30 PM ET on TNT.
+The Miami Heat are 8.5-point underdogs heading into Game 2 of the second round of the NBA Playoffs against the New York Knicks at Madison Square Garden on Tuesday, starting at 7:30 PM ET on TNT.
 The Heat lead the series 1-0.

 Buy gear from your favorite teams and players NOW at Fanatics!